openwallet-foundation/credo-ts-ext/packages/rest/README.md

 ### Webhooks

-We use webhooks as a method for the rest api to call the controller in case of an event.
-Add a webhook url to the ServerConfig you provide to startServer()
+We use webhooks as a method for the rest api to have the option to call the controller in case of an event.

+Usage: add a webhook url to the ServerConfig you pass to startServer()

 Current supported events are: